-Faculty members and administrators have an open-door policy toward all students for encouragement, prayer, and guidance.
+Faculty members and administrators have a virtual open-door policy toward all students for encouragement, prayer, and guidance.

-- The president of the college is readily available to students. - The vice president for academic affairs advises students regarding their general educational plans, choice of programs, vocational planning, curricular problems, difficulties with study, and withdrawals from college. - The admissions office, under the direction of the vice president for enrollment management, assists students in application and acceptance to the college. - The academic advising office advises students regarding enrollment in their academic programs. - The vice president for finance advises students regarding tuition, expenses, and emergency assistance.
+- The president of the college is readily available to students. - The vice president for academic affairs advises students regarding their general educational plans, choice of programs, vocational planning, curricular problems, difficulties with study, and withdrawals from college. - The admissions office, under the direction of the vice president for enrollment management, assists students in application and acceptance to the college. - The academic advising office advises students regarding enrollment in their academic programs.

-- The director of financial aid gives guidance relating to veteran's assistance, student aid programs, and scholarships. - The registrar assists students with academic records, credit transfer, and attendance policies.
+- The vice president for finance advises students regarding tuition, expenses, and emergency assistance. - The director of financial aid gives guidance relating to student aid programs and scholarships. - The registrar assists students with academic records, credit transfer, and attendance policies. - The business office (bursar) handles all questions related to charges on the student account and is responsible for Military and Veterans Education Benefits.